KavanBahrami/XRDrag/README.md

 # UE VR Locomotion GripToMoveRotate
 Unreal Engine Virtual Reality Grip/Grab Locomotion.
 Grab to Move / Rotate (Scale not quite working).

-This is my perfered way to move around smaller, roomscale VR scenes.
+This is my preferred way to move around smaller, roomscale VR scenes.
 As seen in Unreal Engine's built in VR Editor / TiltBrush (unity) / Demeo (unity) / and other experiences.
 Oculus also has a version of this in their locomotion samples [GrabAndDrag](https://developer.oculus.com/documentation/unreal/unreal-samples/) though it runs on tick and doesn't handle rotation.

 Dependencies *to avoid additional tweaking*: